phaethonp/we-ai/readme.md

 # AI Data Framework for the AEC Industry
->Transform scattered processes into streamlined, assembly-line-like procedures forming a more factory-like paradigm.
+>Transform scattered processes into streamlined, assembly-line-like procedures forming a more factory-like paradigm.<br>
 >Revolutionize Management in Property Development with the AI Project Platform

 <br><br>